 The last ten years I have served as the Director for Supply Business Development, giving leadership to many unique projects, as well as our licensing team.
-A significant portion of my time over the last eight years has been spent preparing the food operations for recent Jamborees which included substantial adjustments for The Summit versus our longtime home at Fort A.P.
+A significant portion of my time over the last ten years was spent preparing the food operations for recent Jamborees which included substantial adjustments for The Summit versus our longtime home at Fort A.P.
 Hill.
-I can honestly say that no two days are the same for me.
+I can honestly say that no two days were the same for me.

 Traveling over 100 nights annually for 15 years plus being an active scouting volunteer doesn’t leave much time for hobbies, but I do enjoy playing golf and watching football.
 I can say that I have been to 49 states, plus Puerto Rico, Chile, Singapore, Thailand, France, and England representing the BSA.
 I have been a Scout since I was of age to join, and on my honor I will always to do my best to serve in any role with integrity and an abundance of Scout spirit.